ngs-docs/2015-angus-paper/2015-angus-paper.md

 * introduce scripting in shell, R, and/or Python;

-* describe bioinformatics and statistics theory;
+* describe basic bioinformatics and statistics theory;

 * connect practical workflows to attendee research;